Error Handling

 • Parse success rate by file type

-• Dataset processing time and failures
+• File processing time and failures

 • Query execution time and errors